-Since Crockett County is named for David Crockett, and since its county seat is named for the place where David Crockett was killed, you might make the assumption that David Crockett lived here.
+Since Crockett County is named for David Crockett, and since its county seat is named for the place in Texas where Crockett was killed, you might make the assumption that David Crockett lived here.
 Actually, no.

-Crockett County is one of the slowest growing counties in Tennessee, and in the United States.
+Crockett County is one of the slowest growing counties in Tennessee.
 In fact, Crockett County today has almost the exact same number of residents as it had in 1880 (14,109).